emilydolson/stability/README.md

 - Log-in with Google
 - Pull your weight data from Google fit and graph the trend

+## Todo:

+- All other data types
+- Format website (probably split into multiple pages)
+- Write explanatory text
+- Add more options for what to show (numbers on graph)

 ## Note:

 This is a major work in progress - I add a feature every time I get angry enough at all of the apps that currently exist.
 I make no promises of it being done any time soon (unless someone wants to help...).